rapa-mit/CanvasBeaver/PARTIAL_GRADING_GUIDE.md

-# Partial Semester Grading Guide
+# Canvas Beaver - Partial Semester Grading Guide

 ## Overview

-The grade processor has been refactored to compute grades based **only on graded assignments** by default.
+Canvas Beaver computes grades based **only on graded assignments** by default.
 This provides accurate "current grade" calculations that reflect students' performance on completed work, without being dragged down by unassigned or ungraded assignments.

 ## What Changed